conda-forge/automerge-action/README.md

 ## Testing

-The code has a test suite.
-However, to test it live, you can do one of three things.
+The code has a test suite and will run live tests if the PR is from a repo branch.
+However, you can test it live end-to-end with the bot by doing the following.

 1. Bump the version of [this package](https://github.com/regro/cf-autotick-bot-test-package) by making a GitHub release.
 Then, after roughly an hour or so,